Vision changes can be subtle, especially in children.

 - Rubbing eyes

 Worsening school or athletic performance, or withdrawal from those activities could indicate a vision problem.
 Asking to sit at the front of the classroom also may be a sign that your child has trouble seeing.

 When to See an Eye Doctor

 If your child is showing signs of nearsightedness, make an appointment with an eye doctor.
 It’s important to treat nearsightedness in children early so it doesn’t affect their school performance or interfere with hobbies and sports.

 For most people, vision continues to change between the ages of 6 and 20.
 Your children should have their vision checked annually, or more often if a child is having trouble seeing.
 With myopia in kids, changes can happen frequently and eventually stabilize as they age.

 You’ve probably heard that certain foods can protect your eyes, but more time spent outside also appears to help the sight of children.
 A recent study at Queensland University of Technology found that exposure to outdoor light for at least 60 minutes each day protected kids against getting or worsening myopia.
 Numerous other studies in the past few years have reached the same conclusion.

 So what’s the takeaway?
-If you suspect your child may be developing nearsightedness, make an appointment at the Myopia Treatment Center at the UPMC Eye Center — and then send them outside to play.
+If you suspect your child may be developing nearsightedness, make an appointment at the Myopia Treatment Center at the UPMC Vision Institute — and then send them outside to play.